Book your next date night at The Nielsen, the BYO beachside restaurant you need to know about.

 The Pavilion is located behind the restaurant and available for exclusive hire.
 It’s perfect for weddings or larger events and has a leafy outlook over Fig Tree Road in the centre of the park.

 But let’s get back to this perfect date spot.
 You can’t go past the main restaurant.
-The menu has been designed by Head Chef and Co-Owner Jeff Sue (previously Head Chef of Ripples Milsons Point).
 The Nielsen is Sydney Restaurant Group’s 10th venue and these guys sure know a thing or two about waterside hospitality.
 Their other venues include Aqua Dining, Ormeggio at The Spit, LuMi Bar & Dining, Ripples Milsons Point and Chowder Bay to name a few.
-Jeff’s love of both Italian cuisine and seasonal produce shines through with a heavy focus on fresh seafood.
+The owner’s love of both Italian cuisine and seasonal produce shines through with a heavy focus on fresh seafood.
 What’s more romantic than eating seafood by the seaside?

 The food at The Nielsen is simple, honest and reasonably priced, especially when you consider the location.
 It’s also the kind of menu you can design yourself.
 If you’re open to sharing order a number of starters including Sydney rock oysters ($4ea), the beautifully presented kingfish crudo topped with blackberries and broad beans ($20) and juicy grilled king prawns ($24).
 The burrata is a must try!
 It’s the least “pretty” of the dishes but full of flavour.
 Served in a gazpacho style sauce, topped with heirloom tomatoes, cucumber and crisp bread ($21) it’s a winner.